Open-EO/openeo-geotrellis-kubernetes/README.md

 This makes all the incubator charts available to your Helm installation.
 With `helm search repo` you can see what charts are available.

 You can choose in which Kubernetes namespace the spark operator will be installed.
-In this guide. we'll create a separate namespace for the operator.
+In this guide. we'll create a separate namespace for the operator and for the Spark jobs.
+The namespace for the Spark jobs should be created separately, as the Helm chart doesn't create it for us.

 ```
+kubectl create namespace spark-jobs
 helm install incubator/sparkoperator --generate-name --create-namespace --namespace spark-operator --set sparkJobNamespace=spark-jobs --set enableWebhook=true --set operatorVersion=v1beta2-1.1.2-2.4.5
 ```